taoky/zio/readme.md

 ## Dependency

- - Linux or OSX
+ - Linux or macOS
  - Python 3.5+
  - termcolor (optional, for color support)
     - $ pip install termcolor

 ## Installation

-This is a single-file project so in most cases you can just download [zio.py](https://raw.githubusercontent.com/zTrix/zio/master/zio.py) and start using.
+This is a single-file project so in most cases you can just download [zio.py](https://raw.githubusercontent.com/taoky/zio/master/zio.py) and start using.

 pip is also supported, so you can also install by running